Script requirements and limitations

 Shopify Scripts can't access metafields.

-Shopify Scripts cannot access Shopify Liquid cart attributes.
+Shopify Scripts can't access Shopify Liquid cart attributes.
 You can add these attributes to your cart pages to collect extra information from your customers, but you can't create a script that uses them.

 Regular expression matching is not supported.
 If you are creating a line item script, then you might be able to use one of the following methods as a workaround:

-You might need to update your Liquid theme to support your scripts and more importantly so that you don't confuse your customers.
+You might need to update your Liquid theme to support your scripts and to avoid confusing your customers.
 For example, not all themes show line item discounts in the cart.
 If this is your case, then you need to edit your theme to show the line items discounts in the cart.
 Learn more about the types of modifications that you can make to your Liquid themes.

 The amount of CPU and memory available to a script is limited.
 The resources reserved for a script depend on the size of the cart and the amount of calculations that the script requires.
 Shopify carefully tracks these resource limits to make sure they don't prevent your script from working as intended.

 When you test a script, the Script Editor console prints the percentage of allocated resources that the script is using.

 With a few exceptions, Shopify Scripts are not capable of input/output.
-This means that scripts cannot execute web requests or database calls, and cannot get input from a user.
+This means that scripts can't execute web requests or database calls, and can't get input from a user.

 puts method, however, can be used to print text to the console in the Script Editor app.

 Time and randomness

-Scripts cannot involve random or time-based calculations.
+Scripts can't involve random or time-based calculations.
 The

 Time object and

-rand method cannot be accessed by Shopify Scripts.
+rand method can't be accessed by Shopify Scripts.

 Because scripts run every time a cart's total is recalculated, scripts based on time or random number generation could have unpredictable or confusing results if a customer changes their cart often.
 However, you can schedule scripts to run during events using the Launchpad app.